CLI Reference

 - Provider name

-- API key (first 6 and last 3 characters visible)
+- Masked API key (first 6 and last 3 chars)

 - Current provider indicator